- See a full list of publications

 - Explore connections, collaborators, related work and more

-All my current work relates to the interaction between scripts and performance and, therefore, seeks to explore performance traditions, historical circumstances, company identities, and reception circumstances, as well as the words committed to the page by individual dramatists.
+All my current work relates to the interaction between scripts and performance and, therefore, seeks to explore performance traditions, historical circumstances, performer training, company identities, and reception circumstances, as well as the words committed to the page by individual dramatists.

 In March 2005 I co-organised, with Professor Peter Holland (University of Notre Dame , US ), a conference on 'Players, Playwrights, Playhouses: Investigating Performance, 1660-1800' at the Huntington Library, California .
 The proceedings of that conference, which I have also co-edited, will be published by Palgrave in 2007.